opencollective/opencollective-bot/README.md

 Hey <author> :wave:,

 Thank you for opening an issue.
 We will get back to you as soon as we can.
-Also, check out our OpenCollective and consider backing us.
+Also, check out our Open Collective and consider backing us.

 <link>